ocrmypdf/OCRmyPDF/docs/installation.rst

 **Install OCRmyPDF**

-OCRmyPDF requires the locale to be set for UTF-8. **On some minimal Ubuntu installations systems**, it may be necessary to set the locale.
+OCRmyPDF requires the locale to be set for UTF-8. **On some minimal Ubuntu installations**, such as the Ubuntu 16.04 Docker images it may be necessary to set the locale.

 .. code-block:: bash